githooks(5) — Linux manual page

 non-zero status causes the command to abort.

-to normalize the text into some project standard format.
-It can
+normalize the text into some project standard format.
+It can also

 Run git-p4 submit --help for details.